linode/docs/docs/networking/vpn/install-openvpn-access-server-on-linux/index.md

         sudo dpkg -i openvpn-as-*.deb

 1. Once the installation completes, the Admin and Client UI access information will be displayed as shown below.
-The Admin UI is where you configure OpenVPN Access Server, while the Client UI is used to download credential packages to connect client devices.
+The Admin UI is where you configure the OpenVPN access server, while the Client UI is used to download credential packages to connect client devices.

     {{< output >}}
 The Access Server has been successfully installed in /usr/local/openvpn_as